B.A. University of Northern Colorado

-Dr. Haller's article "Guise and the Act of Concealment in Jane Eyre" is recognized by literary critic Harold Bloom as recommended reading in his critical study Charlotte Brontë's Jane Eyre (Bloom's Modern Critical Interpretations), New York: Chelsea House Publications, 2007.
+Dr. Haller's article "Guise and the Act of Concealment in Jane Eyre" was recognized by literary critic Harold Bloom as recommended reading in his critical study Charlotte Brontë's Jane Eyre (Bloom's Modern Critical Interpretations), New York: Chelsea House Publications, 2007.

 Dr. Haller received the 2007 Mid-Atlantic Women's Studies Association's Award for Scholarly Excellence in Women's Studies for her conference paper "Red Flood of Reform: Lola Ridge's The Ghetto and the Role of Women in the Labor Reform Movement."

-"The Events of My Insignificant Existence": Traumatic Testimony in the Novels of Charlotte Brontë.
+"The Events of My Insignificant Existence": Traumatic Testimony in the Novels of Charlotte Brontë."
 Under review with Palgrave Macmillan.

 "Dante Allighieri".
 Icons of the Middle Ages.
 Ed.
 Lister Matheson.
 Vol. 1.
 Santa Barbara: ABC Clio/Greenwood, 2011.
 243-270.
 Print.

-"Perception and the Suppression of Identity in Villette".
-Brontë Studies: The Journal of the Brontë Society 35.2 (2010): 149-159.
+"Perception and the Suppression of Identity in Villette" Brontë Studies: The Journal of the Brontë Society 35.2 (2010): 149-159.
 Print.